by Frank Loevi

 4Adressbuch der keramischen Industrie; Müller & Schmidt; Coburg; 1906; at page 28.

-Heartfelt thanks to John Hataloski, whose untiring efforts combined with his incredible collection of some 750 Diesinger beer steins provided the models for most of the examples either pictured or referenced in this article, as well as the majority of those shown in the Librarys online Diesinger Stein Catalog.
-Without his continuing support spanning a time period of more than a decade, neither would have been possible.
+Heartfelt thanks to John Hataloski, whose untiring efforts combined with his incredible collection of more than 1,000 Diesinger beer steins provided the models for most of the examples either pictured or referenced in this article, as well as the majority of those shown in the Librarys online Diesinger Stein Catalog.
+Without his continuing support spanning a time period of nearly two decades, neither would have been possible.

 © 2011-2015 Beer Stein Library All rights reserved.